sirius-ms/sirius/manual/source/faq.rst

 Changelog
 **********************

+3.0.3
+  * fix crash when using GLPK solver

 3.0.2
   * fix bug: SIRIUS uses the old scoring system by default when -p parameter is not given
   * fix some minor bugs